top of page

 Victoria, British Columbia

 1936 was a good year for mandarin oranges.
 Canada had recently settled a tariff dispute with Japan, which meant lower import prices and a record shipment of oranges on the way.
-After fifty years of trade, Japan's delectable little fruit had become a holiday tradition on Canada's West Coast, being picked off the trees in October and shipped as fast as possible to Vancouver Island to arrive in the weeks before Christmas.
+After fifty years of trade, Japan's delectable little fruit had become a holiday tradition on Canada's West Coast, being picked from the trees in October and shipped as quickly as possible to Vancouver Island to arrive on time for Christmas.

 Three Orange Ships Dash to Reach Race Rocks First

-Before refrigeration, a ship's speediness meant everything.
-The faster the ship, the less the spoil, and the farther away the oranges could be sold.
-Every November since 1886, when the newly completed Canadian Pacific Railway connected Canadians from coast to coast, a fleet of ships laden with freshly picked Japanese mandarin oranges raced across the Pacific Ocean, hoping to become the First Orange Ship to pass Race Rocks off the southern tip of Vancouver Island.
-The First Orange Ship was an honourary title proudly accepted by the winning ship's captain and crew, and it came with perks.
-Theirs would be the first ship to unload their crates of oranges on Victoria's docks and earn top dollar for their early arrival.
-More importantly, the arrival of the First Orange Ship kicked off Western Canada's Christmas season and brought holiday cheer to Vancouver Islanders, who, year after year, became the first on the continent to taste the season's mandarin oranges from Japan.
+Before the age of refrigeration, a ship's speed meant everything.
+The faster the ship, the less the spoil and the farther away fresh produce could be sold.
+So, in 1886, when the newly built Canadian Pacific Railway (CPR) began connecting Canadians from coast to coast, a fleet of speedy CPR ships was constructed to further link Canada's rail network to the Asian market.
+In November, these ships, laden with the first commercial shipment of freshly picked Japanese mandarin oranges, raced across the Pacific Ocean, hoping to become the first Orange Ship to pass Race Rocks off the southern tip of Vancouver Island.
+The First Orange Ship was an honorary title proudly accepted by the winning ship's captain and crew, and it came with perks.
+Theirs would be the first ship to unload crates of oranges on Victoria's docks and earn top dollar for their early arrival.
+More importantly, the arrival of The First Orange Ship kicked off Western Canada's Christmas season and brought holiday cheer to Vancouver Islanders, who, year after year, were the first on the continent to taste the season's mandarin oranges from Japan.

 1858::Oranges Arrive in Victoria for the Fraser River Gold Rush